anstoradonlab/rdfix/README.md

 The most useful variables are:
- - `radon`: best estimate of the radon concentration
+ - `radon`: best single estimate of the radon concentration, the mean of the Bayesian posterior distribution also known as a Bayes estimator.

 and these variables, which act as uncertainty bounds,
+ - `radon_q025`: estimate of the radon 0.025th quantile (a.k.a 2.5th percentile)
- - `radon_q160`: estimate of the radon 0.16th quantile (a.k.a 16th percentile)
+ - `radon_q160`: estimate of the radon 0.16th quantile
  - `radon_q840`: estimate of the radon 0.84th quantile
+ - `radon_q975`: estimate of the radon 0.975th quantile

+A combination of `radon_q025` and `radon_q975` yeilds a Bayesian 95% credible interval, roughly analagous to quoting ±2σ error bands.